simonlast/node-persist/README.md

 #### `getItem(key, [callback])` - returns value synchronous* but may linger async call if unless ttl expired,
 This function will get a key from your database in memory, and return its value, or undefined if it is not present.

-\* you can always use it in a asynchronous mode, meaning passing a callback (because obviously we cannot return a Promise for this one) - the callback will be executed immediately and synchronously if there is no ttl used
+\* you can always use it in a asynchronous mode, meaning passing a callback (because we cannot return a Promise for this one) - the callback will be executed immediately and synchronously if there is no ttl used.
+If you are using ttl but you are also using `options.interval` or `options.continous=false` the deletion of the expired keys will wait for either the interval to kick in or if you manually `persist`

 ```js
 storage.getItem('name', function (err, value) {